MORLab/sssMOR/README.md

 Developing guidelines
 ----------------------

-We hope that you enjoy the the toolbox and would like to contribute by extending its capability.
+We hope that you enjoy the toolbox and would like to contribute by extending its capability.
 To make sure that the developing does not get out of hand, we prepared a few guidelines that we ask you to follow.